 Rug up in winter and take a leisurely stroll on the boardwalk, starting at Coney Island and exiting at Brighton Beach (or vice versa).
-The boardwalk, which is tipped to become an official New York City landmark this summer, is 2.51 miles long and 80 feet wide.
+The boardwalk, which was officially recognised as a New York City landmark this year, is 2.51 miles long and 80 feet wide.
 There are 1.3 million planks and an estimated 15.6 million screws and nails (about 12 to a board).
 It’s great for people-watching too, so grab a hot dog or some fries and park yourself on a beach front bench for an hour or so.

 Visit the New York Aquarium